 Learn more about what it's like to serve on the National Assessment Governing Board by hearing directly from two of our Board members.

 Most Common Questions About the Governing Board

-The only restriction on general public representative nominations is that nominees cannot be employed by a local, state, or federal education agency.
+Anyone with a strong interest in and commitment to educational progress can be nominated to serve in a general public representative position.
+The only restriction is that nominees cannot be employed by a local, state, or federal education agency.

 Members are appointed by the U.S. Secretary of Education from a list of finalists submitted by the Governing Board.

 Board meetings are held quarterly.
-The meetings generally take place from midday Thursday to midday Saturday.
+The meetings generally take place over two full days on Thursday and Friday.
 All Board members serve on committees, which may hold conference calls, video conferences, or sometimes face-to-face meetings between Board meetings.